 2. You can start or end your Journey with a specific page, a specific event, or the most common entry/exit pages or events for your site.
 This dynamically generates the five most common entry and exit paths based on your data, and it's a great option when you'd like to learn more about how the majority of users navigate your experience.

-3. Use the checkboxes to add or remove pages and custom API events from your visualization.
+3. Use the checkboxes to add or remove Pages, Custom API events or Named Elements from your visualization.

 4. If needed, adjust the advanced settings for your Journey.
 You likely won't need to edit these often.